-- 0 IP PrintWay is to select the printer definition by matching the values in fields XTPCLASS, XTPDEST, and XTPFORMS with the values in the printer definition. - 1 IP PrintWay is to select the printer definition using the printer definition name in field XTPKEY.
+IP PrintWay selects the printer definition by matching the values in fields XTPCLASS, XTPDEST, and XTPFORMS with the values in the printer definition.

+IP PrintWay selects the printer definition by using the printer definition name in field XTPKEY.

 If you do not set any of the flags in field XTPDSFLG, you can change the values in these fields in the ANFUEXTP control block.
 IP PrintWay uses the changed values when it transmits the data set.
-(IP PrintWay ignores changes you make to fields XTPKEY, XTPCLASS, XTPFORMS, and XTPDEST.)
+(IP PrintWay ignores changes that you make to fields XTPKEY, XTPCLASS, XTPFORMS, and XTPDEST.)

-- XTPOPTNM The name of components in the Printer Inventory that contain default options.
-The component name is case-sensitive and must be padded to the right with blanks. - XTPPQLEN Length of the value in field XTPPRTQU. - XTPPRTQU Name of the printer or print server's queue, or the VTAM logmode.
+The name of components in the Printer Inventory that contain default options.
+The component name is case-sensitive and must be padded to the right with blanks.

+Name of the printer or print server's queue, or the VTAM logmode.